GDPR: Nigerian Businesses Risk Blacklist Over Data Leakage — Nigeria Today

 Nigeria’s large and small and medium enterprises (SMEs) operating in Europe or transacting business with European residents are in for a tough time should their website be hacked and data leaked leading to wide range fines of up to 20 million Euros or four per cent of their company’s global revenue.
 This is according to […]

-The post GDPR: Nigerian Businesses Risk Blacklist Over Data Leakage appeared first on Leadership Nigeria Newspapers.
+The post GDPR: Nigerian Businesses Risk Blacklist Over Data Leakage appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share